 We utilize an internally developed rating system to rate the performance of each LMM portfolio company.
 Investment Rating 1 represents a LMM portfolio company that is performing in a manner which significantly exceeds expectations.
 Investment Rating 2 represents a LMM portfolio company that, in general, is performing above expectations.
-Investment Rating 3 represents a LMM portfolio company that is underperforming expectations.
+Investment Rating 3 represents a LMM portfolio company that is generally performing in accordance with expectations.
+Investment Rating 4 represents a LMM portfolio company that is underperforming expectations.
 Investments with such a rating require increased monitoring and scrutiny by us.
 Investment Rating 5 represents a LMM portfolio company that is significantly underperforming.
 Investments with such a rating require heightened levels of monitoring and scrutiny by us and involve the recognition of significant unrealized depreciation on such investment.
 All new LMM portfolio investments receive an initial 3 rating.